sgoel97/blog/content/blog/full-stack/index.md

 Learning full-stack development can feel overwhelming.
 With the vast amount of resources available, all claiming to be the best way to become a pro, It's easy to get stuck in indecision and end up only learning half of a subject without truly understanding how to build an app from scratch.

 To solve this problem, I've created a roadmap that helps you cut through the noise and focus on the fundamentals necessary to start building your own amazing websites, platforms, and apps.
 Having taught full-stack development to over 500 students at all levels and with experience building projects used by hundreds of thousands of people, I can confidently say that these courses, along with your own practice, will turn you into a strong engineer.
+You can find all the materials, including a full set of readings, homework, and projects, for the official UC Berkeley full-stack development course I created at [fullstackdecal.com](https://fullstackdecal.com/).
+I'll also link the relevant readings from this course at every section in this post to provide further resources to understand the technical concepts and frameworks we cover.

+If you're at the start of your programming journey, I highly recommend you read through [the introductory reading for the Full Stack DeCal](https://fullstackdecal.com/docs/Lessons/Lesson1).
+It covers the 10,000-foot view of the journey, along with helpful tips for first-time programmers, motivation, and more.
+Development is an activity with high highs and low lows, and being aware of that, along with knowing the resources to tackle these swings, is invaluable.

+This guide is meant to be friendly to those with little to no programming experience, but is still suited for developers looking to learn new fundamental skills in frontend/backend development.

 In this guide, we'll cover courses that teach you the following skills.